SairaMadrid/Nutrilitious/README.md

 - Need to npm install after pulling
 - To access the example data from the DB: npm run migrate
+- import the SearchProvider and use it in any component we want it in

 ### Notes Saira: